Duration 1 year

 This one year qualification offers a strong foundation in the essentials of the art & craft disciplines of Painting, Sculpture, Ceramics and Jewellery.
 While learning through making; Students discover their strengths and prepare for further study in their preferred studio disciplines.

-Certificate in Art & Craft is credited as the 1st year of the Diploma, and successful students are accepted into Year 2 of the Diploma in Art & Craft.
+The New Zealand Certificate in Arts & Design is credited as the 1st year of the Diploma, and successful students are accepted into the New Zealand Diploma in Arts & Design Level 5

 Students will be encouraged to express themselves in clay and develop techniques relevant to their stage of development.
 These will include clay preparation and properties, throwing, hand building, glazing and a variety of firing and kiln building techniques.
 Students develop an individual mode of expression and work towards a creative and innovative result.